1994 Gator Bowl: Tennessee

 Tennessee was ranked No. 13 in the Associated Press preseason poll at the start of the season, but won just one game in its first four of the season, causing the Volunteers to drop out of the top 25 for the first time since 1989, breaking a streak of 84 consecutive weeks in the poll.
 To make matters worse, Tennessee's two starting quarterbacks suffered season-ending injuries during that four-game span.
 In the Volunteers' season-opener against UCLA, Jerry Colquitt suffered a knee injury.
 Backup quarterback Todd Helton was hurt in the fourth game of the season, a loss to Mississippi State.
 In response to the poor start, Fulmer overhauled his defense and coped with the loss of his first- and second-string quarterbacks by bringing in acclaimed freshman Peyton Manning, son of National Football League star Archie Manning.

 Manning's first start, a Tennessee homecoming game against Washington State, resulted in a 10–9 win.
-Things got progressively better for the Volunteers after Manning assumed the starting role, as they won six of their final regular-season games.
+Things got progressively better for the Volunteers after Manning assumed the starting role, as they won six of their final seven regular-season games.
 The sole loss was a 13–17 defeat at the hands of then-No. 10 Alabama in Knoxville.
 The loss was merely a bump in the road, however, as Tennessee won all four regular-season games that followed, ending the regular season with a 65–0 drubbing of in-state rival Vanderbilt.
 In response to Fulmer's success at turning the team around from a slow start, he was awarded with a one-year contract extension by the university.